kwart/wildfly-administration-training/labs/10_patching/README.md

 **How:**

-WildFly 11 includes slf4j-api library in version 1.7.22, we will update it to version 1.7.25.
+WildFly 17 includes slf4j-api library in version `1.7.22.jbossorg-1`, we will update it to version `1.7.25`.

 We will use WildFly Patch Generation Tool available on GitHub: https://github.com/jbossas/patch-gen

 Steps:
-* Prepare clean installation of WildFly 11 (simply unzip)
+* Prepare a clean installation of WildFly 17 (simply unzip)
 * Prepare a copy of the clean installation where the changes will be applied
 ```
-cp -r wildfly-11.0.0.Final wildfly-modified
+cp -r wildfly-17.0.1.Final wildfly-modified
 ```
 * download the new slf4j-api version to the module directory, edit module descriptor, remove old version
 ```